Comparative Biomedical Research Training for Veterinarians

 The minimum requirements for application include the DVM degree

 and U.S. citizenship or noncitizen national status.

-interest and experience in a career within biomedical research; 2)
+- A demonstrated interest and experience in a career within

-applicant will have completed a three year residency program and
+The ideal applicant will have completed a three year residency

-have transferable graduate course credits.
-The salary is at
+program and have transferable graduate course credits.
+The

-depending on the number of years of postdoctoral experience.
+to $52,068 depending on the number of years of postdoctoral

-Benefits include health insurance, paid tuition and fees, and
+experience.
+Benefits include health insurance, paid tuition and

-travel support to one national meeting per year if the trainee
+fees, and travel support to one national meeting per year if the